ethersphere/bee-js-docs/README.md

 ## How to generate / include the API reference html

-1. Preparation phase - pull bee-js submodule and update it to the necessary commit
 ```sh
 # Initialise the bee-js submodule
 git submodule update --init --recursive